shipreq/shipreq/Code/frontend/README.md

 * Not all of Semantic UI (which is huge) is used.
 The desired subset is declared in `semantic.json5`.

+* To modify the whitelist of icons, see the documentation in `shipreq/webapp/base/ui/semantic/Icon.Scala`

 * When upgrading Semantic UI, npm will change the version in `semantic.json`.
   This change must be manually applied to `semantic.json5`.